A few weeks ago, at the suggestion of Mom’s caregivers, I phoned a local funeral home. The funeral director himself answered.

-I started to pay more attention to the cast of characters around us.
+I began to pay more attention to the cast of characters around me.

 Of the many wonderful RNs taking care of Mom in her last weeks, my favorite was a third shift, well-built ex-Marine.
 I first met Nick the night he popped his head into her room during what had been a particularly rough evening for me.